The Fox Magazine

 The Third Wave is the latest evolution in coffee culture.
 It’s a movement born during the digital age of the 21st century.
 It is a culmination of coffee consumers’ digital and physical interactions and is made possible by the rise of social media.
 Third-wave coffee is the third-largest consumer market for coffee, generating over $20 billion of revenue each year.

 Consumers like third-wave coffee because it blends the old with the new to create something new and exciting.
 Third-wave coffee encompasses many flavors, from light roasts to bold-tasting espresso.
 Consumers are drawn to third-wave coffee because it blends tradition with innovation to create something new and exciting.
+To meet this demand, wholesale coffee suppliers like Bun offer a variety of high-quality beans that cater to the evolving tastes of coffee enthusiasts.

 Differences Between the First, Second, and Third Waves